 Change In Dog Food

 This cause is typically easy to determine — your dog’s tummy simply may not tolerate motion.
 If your dog suffers from motion sickness, keep his car trips to a minimum.
-For those times that require a car ride, ask your vet for recommended dog-friendly medications (Cerenia is a popular vet-prescribed drug).
-Dramamine is also generally considered safe for dogs (with your vet’s okay).
+For those times that require a car ride, ask your vet for recommended dog-friendly medications (Cerenia® is a popular vet-prescribed drug).
+Dramamine is also generally considered safe for dogs, but check with your vet first before giving it to your dog.

 You should consult your vet if your dog has an acute or sudden bout of intense vomiting, especially if he doesn’t otherwise vomit occasionally.
 These cases could be a sign of: